TEN things YOU can do!

 Speak out now against the new extreme law that sends LGBT Ugandans to jail for life.
 Sign to get world leaders, companies, and religious groups to join in the outcry!

-3. Host a screening of God Loves Uganda
+5 Host a community screening of God Loves Uganda

 We need every faith leader in the country to vocalize opposition to violence and intolerance.
 Only then can we begin to stem the exportation of hate and intolerance to other countries.
 If you are interested in showing the film in your city, please let us know.

 The Center for Constitutional Rights (CCR) has filed a federal lawsuit on behalf of Sexual Minorities Uganda (SMUG), a non-profit umbrella organization for LGBTI advocacy groups in Uganda, against Scott Lively, best known for his staunch opposition to LGBT rights.
 His 2009 campaign against homosexuality in Uganda, including a testimony given to the Ugandan Parliament, made him an architect of the Ugandan “Kill the Gays” bill, and he went on a 50-city tour of Russia advocating for the criminalization of speech and advocacy in support of gay rights.